peteroupc/peteroupc.github.io/randomfunc.md

 - **Suggestions to add probability distributions to this document.**
 - **Ways to implement any of the randomization methods given in "Randomization with Real Numbers" using only random integers.**
 - **Suggestions to trim the size of this document, such as by limiting it to the most common and most useful methods for generating random numbers.**
+- **Is there any non-trivial use of random real numbers ("floating-point" numbers) in cryptography or other security applications &mdash; except perhaps in machine learning models?**

 <a id=Contents></a>
 ## Contents